Having a pig farming business plan is vital if you are interested in pig farming. Pig Farming is a booming area of production with much promise.

 - Talk about the specific products or services you offer.

-- Your statement may be like, ‘we raise pigs for meat.
+- Your statement may be like, ‘We raise pigs for meat.

-- Industry overview and position
+- Industry Overview and Position

 - Please talk about your industry and your business fit into it.